SVF-tools/WebSVF/README.md

 - **[Node](https://nodejs.org/en/download/) >=v10.0**:
 To run the WebSVF-backend scripts, node version greater than 10.0 is required.
+For Ubuntu 18.04, the default NodeJS version is <10.0, please add the NodeJS 10.0 repository first [using curl](https://bit.ly/2DyFBjh).

 - **LLVM and Clang**:
 The LLVM and Clang compiler tools need to be installed and accessible from the terminal.